 The requirements to take a dog to the USA are quite simple, especially when they are travelling from the UK, or via another country such as France, the Netherlands or Canada.

 It is also necessary to check the requirements for the state that you are travelling to, although these generally only apply for pets permanently relocating.
-For the relevant links, check out my guide.
+For the relevant links, check out my guide

-A potential complication at the moment, is that the USA instated a temporary ban on the import of dogs from high-risk rabies countries, except with an import permit or where the dog had a rabies vaccination certificate from the USA.
-This also applies to dogs that have been in a high-risk rabies country in the last 6 months.
+Keep in mind that during the last couple of years, the USA has instated a temporary ban on the import of dogs from high-risk rabies countries, except with an import permit or where the dog had a rabies vaccination certificate from the USA.

 Your airline may also require a health certificate or “fit to fly” certificate.
 Enquire with the airline or review their website for their requirements when making a booking.